sf-wdi-44/schedule/homework.md

 ## Nov 27, Monday
 > Note: Homework is generally listed from most important to least important each day.

 1. Finish the Fundamentals assessment that was handed out in class.
-You will turn this in tomorrow morning.
+You will turn this in tomorrow morning at 9am.
+(Please start early on this!)
 2. Finish the Site Recreation lab begun in class.

 ## Nov 28, Tuesday